laravel-doctrine/docs/fluent/reference.md

 <a name="lifecycle-callbacks"></a>
 ## Lifecycle events and callbacks

 Doctrine allows hooking into its lifecycle via [Events](https://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/reference/events.html).
-Fluent provides a bridge to hook into this event system as well.
+Fluent provides a bridge for these hooks.

-There are two sets of events that can be used by two different types of listeners:

-**Lifecycle Event** Listeners and Subscribers are classes with specific callback methods that receives some kind of EventArgs instance.

-**Lifecycle Callbacks** are methods on the entity classes that are called when the event is triggered.

-### Lifecycle Events

-_Lifecycle Events_ can be triggered by any Events available in the Doctrine lifecycle.
+A list of all Lifecycle Events can be found in the [doctrine documentation](https://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/reference/events.html#lifecycle-events).

+### Listening to Lifecycle Events

+Listener classes can hook into **any** Lifecycle Events.
+The event dispatcher will call the given callback method with a specific instance of `EventArgs`, depending on the event type.

 To use these you must provide at least a class to be called and optionally a method.
 If no method is specified Fluent will assume the method to be called is the same as the name of the Event.